Case Study

 Primary metrics included Task Success Rate, Error Rate, Single Ease Question (SEQ) scores assessed after each task, and post-test System Usability Scale (SUS) scores.
 Secondary metrics included self-reported satisfaction ratings and time on task.
 SUS score results are depicted below.

 All 6 participants successfully completed all tasks, though some took indirect paths.
 High priority issues included difficulty locating secondary product categories, uncertainty when returning to the homepage, and extra steps added by navigating to checkout instead of the shopping bag.
-Low priority issues included the expectation to filter by product type and a desire for more detail on product cards.
+Lower priority, but still crucial, issues included the lack of ability to filter by product type and lack of detail on product cards.

 Based on usability testing findings, several design changes were made in iteration v1.2.
-Product type was added as a new filter category to improve product discoverability and reduce reliance on navigation alone.
+The navigation menu interaction was updated to expand subcategories on hover rather than automatically on open, aligning with user expectations.
 A ‘Back to Homepage’ button was added at key points in the task flow (checkout and order confirmation pages), styled as a secondary button to maintain clear action hierarchy.
 Body text was increased from 16pt to 18pt and subheading size from 20pt to 24pt to improve readability.
 CTA button font size was increased from 20pt to 22pt with extra-bold styling for greater prominence.
-Additional product information (colour, size, condition) was added to product cards to help users evaluate items without navigating to individual product pages.
-The navigation menu interaction was updated to expand subcategories on hover rather than automatically on open, aligning with user expectations.
+Product type was added as a new filter category to improve product discoverability and reduce reliance on navigation alone.
+Additional product information (color, size) was added to product cards to help users evaluate items without navigating to individual product pages.

 These improvements are expected to result in a higher task completion rate, fewer navigation errors, and improved overall user satisfaction and perceived usability.
 With the primary issues addressed, task completion time is also anticipated to trend toward the standard ecommerce session average of 2–5 minutes.

 The navigation was designed with a horizontal top bar for category hierarchy and a header search field, allowing users to find products efficiently.
-Large visual product categories were organised by activity, brand, and featured seasonal categories including clearance.
+Large visual product categories were organized by activity, brand, and featured seasonal categories and clearance.
 The navigation menu was later updated to follow a hover-to-expand interaction, separating main categories from subcategories to match user mental models.

 A large hero image draws the eye to the tagline and primary CTA button.
-High-contrast colors and consistent typography reinforce visual hierarchy across the site.
-Sizeable, differentiated heading and body text, combined with strategic use of whitespace and grouping, help users navigate related categories with ease.
+High contrast colors and consistent typography reinforce visual hierarchy across the site.
+Differentiated heading and body text, combined with intentional use of whitespace and grouping, help users navigate related categories with ease.

-User reviews are prominently displayed as social proof, and high-quality imagery maintains a consistent, professional aesthetic.
-The site's modern, clean layout mirrors the standards of established outdoor brands, building trust in a new, unestablished platform selling secondhand gear.
+User reviews are prominently displayed as social proof, and high quality imagery maintains a consistent, professional aesthetic.
+The site's modern, clean layout mirrors the standards set by established outdoor brands, building trust in a new platform selling secondhand gear.

 The final app layout was designed to reflect usability principles.
-It establishes clear entry points on the welcome screen, persistent back navigation, and an easy to navigate menu that applies the aspects of the competitor's product that users enjoyed.
+It establishes clear entry points on the welcome screen, with clear button hierarchy.
+The site has persistent back navigation and breadcrumbs for better undertsanding of the site architecture, and an easy to navigate menu that always appears in the top header, as well as footer links.